 The following information is available to help guide you through the death claims process.
 You can begin the claims process by contacting us.
-You may also contact the financial or insurance professional from whom the contract was purchased, if you prefer.
+You may also contact the financial or insurance professional from whom the contract or policy was purchased, if you prefer.
 To contact us:

 We will need the following information to complete your death claim: